remotion-dev/remotion/packages/docs/docs/lambda.md

 ## Known issues

-- [ ] Sometimes an error `Unable to spawn browser` is shown - you can ignore it
 - [ ] AWS permissions are looser than necessary
 - [ ] Permission validation command sometimes breaks
 - [ ] Costs are not calculated accurately (probably slightly higher than effective)
 - [ ] Rendering using more than 1000 chunks is undefined behavior, things will break
-- [ ] There is no way to disable chunk optimization

 ## License